pinskylab/OceanAdapt/How_to_update.md

    1. Within data_raw/, each survey has a sub-directory.
    2. Within each sub-directory, you should create a folder with naming format exactly `YYYY-MM-DD`, reflecting the data on which you downloaded the latest files for this survey.
    3. Put all the files in that new folder.
    4. Copy over the strata file from the previous version from this region (presumably, it has not changed).
+There are no strata files for gmex, wctri, or wcann.
+   5. Copy over SVSPP.Rdata fro the previous version of neus, if not in the update.
    5. Zip it up
    6. Delete the original folder